theplenkov-npm/newman-collection/README.md

 ## Extensibility

-You can always use these classes to build your own calls and then reuse them across your scenarios
+You can always use these classes to build your own recipies and then reuse them across your scenarios

 ```js
 const { Collection, Item } = require("newman-collection");